Your 2018 List of Haunted Houses in Pittsburgh & Western PA…

 Here is the complete list of haunted houses in Pittsburgh, PA and nearby areas.
 Updates for the 2018 Halloween season are now underway!
 This list includes hayrides, trails and other Halloween attractions across western Pennsylvania.
 There are plenty in the Pittsburgh area to choose from, ranging from basic haunted houses with simple Halloween decorations to hayrides, to full-scale festivals with bonfires, bands and concessions.
 Some of these attractions are OK for kids, but be sure to visit the haunted house’s website to determine if they are kid friendly.

-Each year, the haunted house attractions in the area seem to open earlier and earlier each year.
+Each year, the haunted house attractions in the area seem to open earlier and earlier in the season.
 Many are opening in September and stretching through the first few weeks of November.
 As the attractions become more sophisticated and complex, they are extending the season.
 September is a great time to head out since the weather is warmer, but if you prefer the chill of the October night air, there are even more options for you.

 - Haunted PA History and Folklore by local author Thomas White

 - Halloween Decorations and Fun Stuff

 Haunted outdoor mini golf is great Halloween fun for the entire family.
 Featuring glow in the dark golf balls that spin and glow while attempting to putt.
 The course is decorated for Halloween with haunted music playing.
 Additionally the course may be haunted with actors stalking the course to pop out and scare you!
 The course before dark is suited for younger kids.

 Beginning Saturday, September 22nd, 2018 at 7:00 pm.

 Then open daily, 11:00 am – 10:00 pm weekends; 3:00 pm – 9:00 pm weekdays.
 Cost is $8 for kids under twelve, $11 for adults.

 2142 Brodhead Road, Aliquippa, PA 15001